 - History of mental illness;

 - Complex health problems that include the combination of chronic mental illness, medical factors and aging.

 Referrals are accepted from community organizations or physicians.
 Although a physician’s referral is not required, the client’s physician needs to be informed and supportive of the referral.
+The downloadable Referral Form is available here: COPE and PCSP Referral.
 There is no fee for PCSP services.